 1.1 Hate speech is a concern for cyber security, social peace, and mental health

-According to the United Nations, “hate speech” can be defined as offensive discourse targeting a group or an individual based on personal characteristics such aus race, religion, or gender1.
+According to the United Nations, “hate speech” can be defined as offensive discourse targeting a group or an individual based on personal characteristics such as race, religion, or gender1.
 The UN amends that hate speech may threaten social peace.
 Although there is a lack of a widely accepted definition, the UN proposes the following definition of hate speech:

 any kind of communication in speech, writing or behaviour, that attacks or uses pejorative or discriminatory language with reference to a person or a group on the basis of who they are, in other words, based on their religion, ethnicity, nationality, race, colour, descent, gender or other identity factor.

 Although hate speech is nothing new, it has been given a boost by the internet, which has made it possible for threats, conspiracies, and lies to travel quickly throughout the globe (Castaño-Pulgarín et al. 2021).
 Hate speech is having a visible impact on society: there are many commonalities between the January 2023 assaults on Brazil’s government buildings2, and the attack on the US Capitol on January 6, 2021, including that each event happened after certain groups continuously used threatening language and false allegations against others.
 According to a BBC news article, online hate speech in the UK and US has risen by approx. 20% since the start of the Covid pandemic3.
 Given the surge of hate speech, defense mechanisms are on the rise too, albeit without being able to turn the tide, at least so far.
-For example, Iceland’s government is the 34th to join ratification concerning the criminalization of acts of a racist and/or xenophobic natur commited through computer systems4.
+For example, Iceland’s government is the 34th to join ratification concerning the criminalization of acts of a racist and/or xenophobic nature committed through computer systems4.
 Some researchers have even put forward the hypothesis of a causal link between social media use and offline violence (Cinelli et al. 2021; Calvert 1997; Chan, Ghose, and Seamans 2016).
-Carley (2020) summarizes that hate speech constitutes a major threats not only for democracy and civil rights including freedom, but also for individual mental and psychosocial health.
+Carley (2020) summarizes that hate speech constitutes a major threat not only to democracy and civil rights including freedom but also for individual mental and psychosocial health.
 For example, Wypych and Bilewicz (2022) conducted an online survey among N=726 Ukrainian immigrants living in Poland.
-The authors aimed at investigating the association between exposure to hate speech, stress, and mental health.
-They conclude that (prolonged) exposure to hate speech causes mental health problems of the target population.
+The authors aimed to investigate the association between exposure to hate speech, stress, and mental health.
+They conclude that (prolonged) exposure to hate speech causes mental health problems in the target population.
 In sum, albeit a monetary or similar quantification is difficult, it can be concluded that hate speech is a substantial menace to society.
-It is the aim of the research presented in this paper to fight back hate speech by fostering research endeavors for detecting hate speech.
+It is the aim of the research presented in this paper to fight back against hate speech by fostering research endeavors for detecting hate speech.

 1.2 Present state of hate speech detection research

 It is important to address hate speech to prevent violence against protected characteristics and to promote a safe and respectful online environment.
 However, setting limits on speech at a global scale in various languages and cultures is complex and identifying hate speech can be difficult in an online global community.
-One aspect that contributes to the difficulties in hate speech detection is that false negatives (missing hate speech) and false positive (false accusing of hate speech) are like Skylla and Charybdis, the opposing monsters of the ethical consequences of faults and shortcomings in such decision5.
-Augmenting the already high difficulties in detecting hate speech is that annotators are not necessarily reliable and a universal definition of hate speech does not exist (as to yet).
+One aspect that contributes to the difficulties in hate speech detection is that false negatives (missing hate speech) and false positives (false accusing of hate speech) are like Skylla and Charybdis, the opposing monsters of the ethical consequences of faults and shortcomings in such decision5.
+Augmenting the already high difficulties in detecting hate speech is that annotators are not necessarily reliable, and a universal definition of hate speech does not exist (as to yet).